SecretFan: Synthesizing Realistic Data without Breaking Privacy: Evaluation

 Our approach contains a few variables in the configuration that can be adjusted depending on the dataset size and the desired experiments.
 Notably, the number of desired solutions and the number of maximum iterations performed by Fandango to collect the good samples have, in all experiments, been set to the dataset size.
 However, the maximum number of iterations was never required in our experiments since more than one good sample was found in each iteration.
 The next variable in our pipeline is how often the discriminator gets retrained on the latest generated samples.
 This part remains variable in the subsequent experiments and will be explicitly stated for each one.

-To answer \textbf{RQ1}, we track how many Fandango-generated samples fool the discriminator, and ablate our discriminator retraining as part of this experiment.
+To answer \textbf{RQ1}, we track how many Fandango-generated samples fool the discriminator, and investigate how many iterations are required before retraining the discriminator.
+Additionally we report the average generation time required to get a synthetic dataset composed of as many good samples as the original dataset size.
 For \textbf{RQ2}, we need to evaluate the utility of the synthetic dataset.
 A model trained on synthetic data will have \textit{high utility} if it performs roughly as well as a model trained on the original data.
-Thus, we train several models on the original and the generated dataset to perform a dedicated task.
-For the \texttt{insurance} dataset, we train regression models to predict the ``charges''.
-For the remaining datasets, we train classification models for dataset-specific prediction tasks, predicting:``income'' for the \texttt{adult} dataset, ``loan status'' for the \texttt{credit} dataset, and a binary ``term deposit'' for the \texttt{bank} dataset.
-Finally, for \textbf{RQ3} we evaluate how well our approach generates similar and privacy-preserving synthetic data; we measure the Wasserstein Distance after normalizing all the features in both datasets.
+Thus, we train several models on the original and the generated datasets to perform a dedicated task.
+For the \texttt{insurance, grades}, and \texttt{mpg} dataset, we train regression models to predict the ``charges'', ``G3'', and ``mpg''.
+For the remaining datasets, we train classification models for dataset-specific prediction tasks, predicting:``income'' for the \texttt{adult} dataset, ``loan status'' for the \texttt{credit} dataset, a binary ``term deposit'' for the \texttt{bank} dataset, ``bar\_passed'' for the \texttt{la w school} dataset, and ``num'' for the \texttt{heart} dataset.
+Finally, for \textbf{RQ3} we evaluate how well our approach generates similar and privacy-preserving synthetic data; we measure the Wasserstein distance after normalizing all the features in both datasets, and the Jensen-Shannon divergence.

-\paragraph{System Requirements} All experiments have been performed on a MacBook Pro M2 Max with 64GB of RAM (only 7GB are required to run the largest experiments).
+\emph{System Requirements} All experiments were performed on a MacBook Pro M5 Max with 128GB of RAM (but only 7GB are required to run the largest experiments).